zjunlp/DeepKE/README.md

 **Step5** Training (Parameters for training can be changed in the `conf` folder)

-We support visual parameter tuning using *wandb*
+We support visual parameter tuning by using *wandb*.

 ```bash
 python run.py
 ```

 **Step6** Prediction (Parameters for prediction can be changed in the `conf` folder)

+Modify the path of the trained model in `predict.yaml`.

 ```bash
 python predict.py